-- · Connectstatus: Sync-Done in this field indicates whether WCI is deployed on FSS through connect. - Cnistatus: Connectedpods is "true" when there are Pods are available using this NAD are available.
-If there are no Pods using this, status is "false". - Crdstatus: - "CNI-Validation-Failed" Failed to validate NAD presence. - "Queued-update-FSS" Queued Update to FSS.
-FSS status will be monitored by Connect-Status. - "Queued-delete-FSS" Queued delete to FSS.
-FSS status will be monitored by Connect Status. - Connectstatus: - "Sync-Done" in this field indicates whether NAD is deployed in FSS through connect. - "Reg-Failed" in this field indicates FSS registration had failed.
-There is no retries to connect to FSS. - "Sync-Pending" in this field indicates request has been send to FSS to create resources however response if yet to be received.
-Retry will be done to achieve Sync-done with FSS. - "Sync-Deleted" in this field indicates request to delete resources has been sent to FSS and successful response is received. - "Sync-Mark-Delete " in this field indicates request to delete resources has been sent to FSS but response is yet to be received - "Sync-Add-Failed " in this field indicates request to add or create resources has been sent to FSS and failure is received from FSS for some reason.
-No retries are done in this case. - "Sync-Del-Failed " in this field indicates request to delete resources has been sent to FSS and failure is received from FSS for some reason.
+- Connectstatus: Sync-Done in this field indicates whether WCI is deployed on Fabric Services System through Connect. - Cnistatus: Connectedpods is "true" when there are Pods are available using this NAD are available.
+If there are no Pods using this, status is "false".

+- Crdstatus: - "CNI-Validation-Failed" Failed to validate NAD presence. - "Queued-update-FSS" Queued update to Fabric Services System.
+Fabric Services System status is monitored by Connect-Status. - "Queued-delete-FSS" Queued delete to Fabric Services System.
+Fabric Services System status is monitored by Connect Status. - · Connectstatus: - "Sync-Done" in this field indicates whether NAD is deployed in Fabric Services System through connect. - "Reg-Failed" in this field indicates FSS registration had failed.
+There are no retries to connect to the Fabric Services System. - "Sync-Pending" in this field indicates request has been send to Fabric Services System to create resources however response if yet to be received.
+An attempt is made to achieve Sync-done with the Fabric Services System. - "Sync-Deleted" in this field indicates request to delete resources has been sent to Fabric Services System and successful response is received. - "Sync-Mark-Delete" in this field indicates request to delete resources has been sent to Fabric Services System but response is yet to be received - "Sync-Add-Failed" in this field indicates request to add or create resources has been sent to the Fabric Services System and failure is received from the Fabric Services System for some reason.
+No retries are done in this case. - "Sync-Del-Failed " in this field indicates request to delete resources has been sent to Fabric Services System and failure is received from FSS for some reason.
 No retries are done in this case.